marafiq/adnanrafiq/blog/2023-11-19-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part3/index.md

 - Call `IExceptionHandler` implementations in order implementations are added.
 - Call `ExceptionHandler` provided on the options during `UseExceptionHander` middleware.
 - Call `IProblemDetails` service on the provided route via Options.
+### Best Practices
+- Always use the middleware in the production environment.
+- Always use the middleware as the first middleware in the pipeline.
+- Return Problem details when using exception handler delegate when you are writing the REST API.

+[Problem Details RFC](https://datatracker.ietf.org/doc/html/rfc7807) can be read here.

 ## Feedback
 I would love to hear your feedback, feel free to share it on [Twitter](https://twitter.com/madnan_rafiq).